 ● Climate.
 Hurricanes, tornadoes, blizzards, and hail storms can substantially lessen the lifetime of a roof.

-● The slope of your roof.
+● The slope.
 A steeper slope means that water and other debris will roll off more easily, which can extend the life of the roof.

 ● The quality and integrity of roofing substrates and the supporting structure.